xarg/flask-emails/doc/index.rst

 Use custom email backend for testing environment.

-As a starting point, set EMAIL_BACKEND configuration option to ``'flask_emails.backend.DummyBackend'``.
+As a starting point, set EMAIL_BACKEND configuration option to ``'flask_emails.backends.DummyBackend'``.

 Install